BrianRagazzi/aws-certification-prep/exercises/ex-005_ExpandingVpcConfig.rst

 ~~~~~~~~~
 Next we need to configure the 'awscli'.

-**We will only configure the 'region' and leave everything else blank.**
+**Just like above, we will only configure the 'region' and leave everything else blank.**

 .. code-block::